johsteffens/About-Me/README.md

 **A: Xoila is a tasty Nepalese dish made of meat with chilly, garlic and ginger.
 That describes it perfectly!**

 **Q:** Interesting.
 But don't you feel other languages carry more suitable names? <br>
-**A: Well, a [popular language](https://en.wikipedia.org/wiki/Python_(programming_language)) is named after a predator that squeezes its prey to death then swallows it whole.
+**A: Well, a [popular language](https://en.wikipedia.org/wiki/Python_(programming_language)) is named after a predator that squeezes its prey to death, then swallows it whole.
 I'm undecided which use case is implied here.
 Don't get me wrong: I like that language but it doesn't give me nightmares ... (yet).**

 **Q:** Perhaps the name need not describe the purpose after all?<br>
 **A: Perhaps.**